 Dedicated Graphics Card – Is it Necessary?

 Graphics card is a computer hardware that is responsible for processing computer graphics.
 It is vital specially if you’re doing some editing stuff e.g., photo editing, video editing, rendering, and computer gaming.
 It’s available in different categories such as entry level which are the most cheapest cards but more powerful than built-in graphics such as Intel HD graphics.
 There are also low-profile graphics cards, which are compact, affordable, yet powerful.
-There is also mid-range graphics which is way more powerful than entry level cards with higher price point and lastly the most expensive high-end graphics card such as the GTX 1080 used by hard core gamers and professional video editors this 2016.
-I doubt there is a high end low profile gpu because most of the high end cards are really bulky.
+There is also mid-range graphics which is way more powerful than entry level cards with higher price point and lastly the most expensive high-end graphics card such as the GTX 1080 used by hard core gamers and professional video editors last 2016.
+I doubt there is a high end low profile gpu because most of the high end cards are really bulky because of the much needed aluminum fins and double/triple cooling fans to dissipate heat from the graphics card itself.

 In the past graphics card or what they call as video card is considered as optional peripheral, especially if you just use your computer for documents, simple chat, and browsing activities.
 Today GPU is vital for you to be able to catch up with the latest technology, as computer gaming became a trend and a lot of people used this as a stress removal after long hours of work.
 For professional graphics and video editors, they are willing to spend thousands of dollars for their computer graphics card as it will greatly help them with their work specially software that utilized graphics power such as AutoCAD, 3DSMAX, Photoshop, and other video editing/rendering software.